glogiotatidis/pypodcaster/README.md

 ### Sorting by Date

-Podcast feed is sorted automatically by file modification time.
-If you wish to modify the pubdate, include the date first in the episode's filename in `YYYY-MM-DD` or `YYYYMMDD` format:
+By default, the podcast feed is sorted by file modification time.
+If you wish to modify the date of a podcast episode, prepend the date to the episode's filename in the following format: `YYYY-MM-DD` or `YYYYMMDD`.

+#### Example

     2016-03-17 Episode Title.mp3
+    20160317 Episode Title.mp3

 ### Episodic Images